vishwassathish/Image-classification-and-localization/README.md

 	numpy <br />
 	pickle <br />

--> All the programs and networks are in "Codes" folder.
-Both ".py" and ".ipynb" (using jupyter notebook) files are attached.

 -> NNfunctions.py is a program with all the utility functions used for Dataset creation  and Image localization.